Vampire in Venice: Plot

 Maria, who is seeking to fight Nosferatu so she can save her sister's soul, climbs to a tower and jumps to her death in an attempt to catch Nosferatu's attention.
 Nosferatu saves Maria from the fall and abducts her, taking her with him to an abandoned villa.
 Nosferatu explains to Maria that he wishes to die, but to do so, a virgin woman has to give herself to him and love him unrepentantly, which Maria accepts.
 Meanwhile, Barneval, looking for his missing wife, travels to the villa with two friends.
 In the basement, they find what appears to be Nosferatu asleep in a coffin.
 When they drive a stake through his heart, however, his appearance morphs to that of Uta Barneval; they have in fact killed Uta, who had shapeshifted to appear as Nosferatu.
 Upstairs, they locate the real Nosferatu in bed with Maria.
 Barneval ineffectively shoots him, and the shot goes through Nosferatu's back, severely injuring Maria.
 Nosferatu, enraged, kills Barneval's friends.
 While fleeing the villa, Barneval is lured into a garden by Helietta.
 Posing as Helietta, Nosferatu seduces Barneval before revealing that he had shapeshifted into her, and killing Barneval while showing his true form.

-Nosferatu leaves the villa with a nude Maria in his arms, walking along a Venice canal.
+Nosferatu, distraught, leaves the villa with a nude Maria in his arms, walking along a Venice canal.
 Dying, Maria asks Nosferatu to turn her into a vampire.
 He apparently refuses, saying that doing so would be an eternal punishment, the same he has endured for centuries.
 They hold each other while Nosferatu keeps walking, and they eventually disappear in the morning mist, leaving both of their fates a mystery.

 Production

 Development and pre-production

 In the mid-1980s, producer Augusto Caminito began producing horror and thriller films in Italy for foreign markets, such as Lucio Fulci's Murder Rock.
 Caminito was introduced to the script for Nosferatu in Venice by Carlo Alberto Alfieri who had written the screenplay and its original story with Leandro Lucchetti.
 The script was originally a sequel to Werner Herzog's film Nosferatu the Vampyre with Alfieri securing the star of that film, Klaus Kinski, to headline in this sequel.
-On December 17, 1985, Caminito and Kinski signed on for a two-film deal: Nosferatu in Venice and Paganini, the latter being a film Kinski had been working on getting produced since 1980.
+On December 17, 1985, Caminito and Kinski signed on for a two-film deal: Nosferatu in Venice and Paganini, the latter being a personal project of Kinski that he had been trying to get produced since 1980.